Creative Excellence Group

 • Strong decision ownership and accountability

-• Improved operational visibility and insight
+• Improved operational visibility

-• Clear role of AI within those processes
+• Defined role of AI within execution

-• Blueprint for execution and performance improvement
+• Blueprint for performance improvement

 Leadership Participation